Skip to main content

 Information Release For Cobb County-Marietta Water Authority’s Customers Regarding High MIB Levels in Drinking Water

 High levels of MIB (2-Methylisoborneol) in drinking water are not considered a public health risk, but it can cause noticeable taste and odor issues, typically described as earthy or musty.
-MIB, together with geosmin, are naturally occurring byproducts of certain algae and bacteria often present in lakes and reservoirs, especially during warmer months with less precipitation.
+MIB, together with geosmin, are naturally occurring byproducts of certain algae and bacteria often present in lakes and reservoirs.
+These compounds can increase in the Fall when warmer summer weather changes to cooler weather.

-There are actions customers can take to reduce the unpleasant taste and smell.
-An activated carbon filter (such as Brita, Pur) can be used to improve the water’s taste.
+Customers can take actions to reduce the unpleasant taste and smell of water.
+An activated carbon filter (such as Brita or Pur) can be used to improve the water’s taste.
 Getting water from the refrigerator’s water dispenser or chilling the water in the refrigerator before consumption can help.

 Wholesale customers of the Cobb County-Marietta Water Authority include: